CMakePP/CMakePPLang/docs/source/getting_started/cmakepp_examples/classes.rst

    CMakePP will throw an error if it cannot find a function whose signature matches the call you are trying to make.
-In other words, the name of the function you are calling and the types of arguments you are passing in must match the function name and argument types in the function defintion.
+In other words, the name of the function you are calling and the types of arguments you are passing in must match the function name and argument types in the function definition.

 Adding a Function That References an Attribute
 ==============================================